Sealing

 • A law enforcement agency makes a request to the court.

-Under the new sealing law passed in October of 2017, sealed records will remain available only to "qualified agencies."
-This includes agencies within the criminal justice system such as courts, law enforcement, law enforcement-related jobs, or employers responsible for issuing firearms.
+• Under the new sealing law passed in October of 2017, sealed records will remain available only to "qualified agencies."
+This includes agencies within the criminal justice system, such as courts, law enforcement agencies, or employers responsible for issuing firearms.

 Under the new law, court files may still be accessible within the criminal justice system.
-This means that anyone who goes to the court, including an employer, will be able to see the conviction information.
+This means that anyone who visits the court, including employers, will be able to view the conviction information.

 Out-of-state and federal arrests and convictions are not a part of your New York criminal record.
 New York’s sealing rules have no effect on them.
 When the DCJS seals a case, they are supposed to notify the FBI to do the same thing.
-The FBI does not seal cases on its own, it simply responds to the requests of the DCJS.
+The FBI does not seal cases on its own; it responds to requests from the DCJS.
 Therefore, you should make sure that your case is sealed both with DCJS and the FBI.

 See section: How to Get Your RAP Sheet